Gyrth/OGMods/README.md

 # Aiming
 [Forum post.](http://forums.wolfire.com/viewtopic.php?f=16&t=37404)
-I only made a breakable pot.
-Maybe I'll make more object types in the future.
 ## Howto use:
 	1. Hold q to create an aiming line.
 	2. Move the mouse to aim at something.